Misengkang/mysite/README.md

 # mysite
-a little test of django＜/br＞
+a little test of django
-First django project, a polls project＜/br＞
+First django project --a polls project
-From Django documentation -- Tutorial＜/br＞
+From Django documentation -- Tutorial